NicolasCifuentesB/Celula_Microfrontend/fe-react-webc/README.md

 <!-- About the project -->
 ## About the project
-fe-react-footer is an archetype base that allows to create footers for micro frontends using Single SPA.
+fe-react-webc is an archetype base that allows to create footers for micro frontends using Single SPA.

 <!-- Team -->
 ### Team